PrefectHQ/prefect/docs/tutorial/workers.md

 To sidestep potential errors when pulling images locally (e.g., docker.errors.NotFound errors), it's recommended to include an `image_pull_policy` job_variable that specifies `'Never'`:

+When testing images locally without pushing them to a registry (to avoid potential errors like docker.errors.NotFound), it's recommended to include an image_pull_policy job_variable set to 'Never'.
+However, for production workflows, always consider pushing images to a remote registry for more reliability and accessibility.

+Here's how you can easily set the image_pull_policy to be `Never` for this tutorial deployment without affecting the default value set on your docker work pool:

 ```yaml
   work_pool:
     name: local-docker